 • Make sure the premiums for the plan you choose fit into your budget.

-• Know that Medigap plans apply only to Medicare parts A and B coverage.
-This means they don’t cover costs from Medicare Part C (Medicare Advantage) or Part D. In fact, you can’t have a Medigap and Advantage at the same time; you can only choose one or the other.
+• Know that Medigap plans apply only to Medicare Parts A and B coverage.
+This means they don’t cover costs from Medicare Part C (Medicare Advantage) or Part D. In fact, you can’t have a Medigap and Advantage simultaneously; you can only choose one or the other.

 • Apply for coverage along with your initial enrollment in Medicare.
 This may be the only time you can sign up without providing previous medical history to qualify.